RyanCavanaugh/TNTSHB/chapters/Basics.md

 foo.location; // returns undefined
 ```

-While sometimes that implies a tradeoff in what you can express, the intent is to catch legitimate bugs in our programs.
+While sometimes that implies a trade-off in what you can express, the intent is to catch legitimate bugs in our programs.
 And TypeScript catches *a lot* of legitimate bugs.
 For example: typos,